xlladdins/xll/docs/Excel4MacrosE-G.md

 **GET.NOTE**(cell\_ref, start\_char, num\_chars)

-Cell\_ref    is the cell to which the note is attached.
+Cell\_ref&nbsp;&nbsp;&nbsp;&nbsp;is the cell to which the note is attached.
 If cell\_ref is omitted, the comment attached to the active cell is returned.

-Start\_char    is the number of the first character in the comment to return.
+Start\_char&nbsp;&nbsp;&nbsp;&nbsp;is the number of the first character in the comment to return.
 If start\_char is omitted, it is assumed to be 1, the first character in the comment.

-Num\_chars    is the number of characters to return.
+Num\_chars&nbsp;&nbsp;&nbsp;&nbsp;is the number of characters to return.
 Num\_chars must be less than or equal to 255.
 If num\_chars is omitted, it is assumed to be the length of the comment attached to cell\_ref.

 **Examples**